-In addition, AUHS offer peer mentoring programs that provide students the opportunity to connect with currently attending students.
+In addition, AUHS offer peer mentoring programs that provide students the opportunity to connect with students currently attending.
 These peer-to-peer relationships can be great networking opportunities as well as a chance to learn about the student experience from another student's perspective.